Lillian Massey Treble

-Lillian Massey Treble (née Lillian Frances Massey; March 2, 1854 – November 3, 1915) was a Canadian philanthropist and educator who was a member of the prominent Massey family.
+Lillian Massey Treble (born Lillian Frances Massey; March 2, 1854 – November 3, 1915) was a Canadian philanthropist and educator who was a member of the prominent Massey family.

 Biography

-Her parents were Hart Massey, an industrialist who founded the Massey Manufacturing agricultural implements manufacturer, and Eliza Ann Phelps.
+Her parents were Hart Massey, an industrialist who founded the Massey Manufacturing agricultural implements company, and Eliza Ann Phelps.
 She became interested in mission work and organized classes in domestic science, which led to her founding the Lillian Massey School of Household Science and Art.

 Similar results were secured at the University of Toronto and other universities.
 She gave the University of Toronto the Lillian Massey Building, which was opened in 1913.